anonyco/SPromiseMeSpeedJS/README.md

 SPromiseR2: 0.010410156290971728ms
 SPromiseR3: 0.010818142375986403ms
 ```
-[Caution: please don't read the follow paragraph if you are easily disturbed by vivid images of emesis.
-Also note that this paragraph has been a bit less applicable since Chrome's `await` recieved internal optimizations.]
-The signifigance of the above tests is that trying to force a native method like `await` into using a user-created function like `SPromise` is comparable to trying to swallow someone else's barf.
+[Caution: Please don't read the following paragraph if you are easily disturbed by vivid images of emesis.
+Also, note that this paragraph has been a bit less applicable since Chrome's `await` recieved internal optimizations.]
+The significance of the above tests is that trying to force a native method like `await` into using a user-created function like `SPromise` is comparable to trying to swallow someone else's barf.
 If you are going to swallow barf (as in `await`), you would likely want to swallow your own *native* barf instead of trying to swallow the barf of someone else (like Bluebird or SPromise).
-Yet in spite of this, SPromise makes the barf tastey (fast and performant) enough for Chrome to swallow it with greater efficiency.
+Yet in spite of this, SPromise makes the barf tasty (fast and performant) enough for Chrome to swallow it with greater efficiency.

 ## Development

-On linux, the project can be developed by cloning it with the following command line.
+On Linux, the project can be developed by cloning it with the following command line.

 ```Bash
 git clone https://github.com/anonyco/SPromiseMeSpeedJS.git; cd SPromiseMeSpeedJS; npm run install-dev